DOT Android Palm library

 android:configChanges="screenSize|smallestScreenSize|screenLayout|orientation" />

-Palm Auto Capture
+UI Palm Auto Capture

 The fragment with instructions for obtaining quality palm images suitable for further processing.

-In order to configure the behaviour of PalmAutoCaptureFragment
+In order to configure the behaviour of PalmAutoCaptureFragment, use PalmAutoCaptureFragment.Configuration (see Fragment Configuration).

-To use the fragment, create a subclass of PalmAutoCaptureFragment
+To use the fragment, create a subclass of PalmAutoCaptureFragment and override appropriate callbacks.

-To start the palm auto capture process call the start()
+Start the palm auto capture process:

-In case you want to force the capture event, call the requestCapture()
+In case you want to force the capture event, call the requestCapture() method.
+The most recent image will be returned via the onFinished() callback asynchronously.

-method again in case you need to start over the palm auto capture process.
-You can also call start()
+Call start() method again in case you need to start over the palm auto capture process.
+You can also call start() method to stop and start over ongoing process as well.

-In case you want to stop the palm auto capture process prematurely, call the stopAsync()
+In case you want to stop the palm auto capture process prematurely, call the stop() method.

 Quality Attributes of the Output Image

 You may adjust quality requirements for the output image.
-To perform this, you can use pre-defined instances - QualityAttributeThresholds
+To perform this, you can use pre-defined instances - QualityAttributeThresholds - from QualityAttributeThresholds.Presets with recommended thresholds and pass it to BasePalmAutoCaptureFragment.Configuration by setting the qualityAttributeThresholds.
+You can also create your own instance of QualityAttributeThresholds from scratch or based on pre-defined instances according to your needs.

-Possible ways how to create QualityAttributeThresholds
+Possible ways how to create QualityAttributeThresholds:

 // The standard preset

-val standard = QualityAttributeThresholdPresets.standard
+val standard = QualityAttributeThresholds.Presets.standard

 // Modified thresholds based on the standard preset